rryando/gitlab-group-mr-extractor/readme.md

 - requests library (can be installed using `pip install requests`)
 - pandas library (can be installed using `pip install pandas`)

+- if using text classification (`python3 -m pip install scikit-learn`)

 ## Usage

 1. Replace the placeholder values in the script with your own information: